 – Heavy duty screws & anchors

-– Heavy duty utility wall hooks -found in the garage organiser section (make sure it wont damage the finish of your guitar).
+– Heavy duty utility wall hooks -found in the garage organizer section (make sure it wont damage the finish of your guitar).

 – Some sort of wood!
-Ryan bought these bull nose caps, used to cap edges of stair treads.
-They were quality wood, cheap, and the perfect size.
+Ryan bought these bull nose caps, used to cap edges of stair treads.f They were quality wood, cheap, and the perfect size.
 Just over $2 bucks a piece.

 – Paint – what ever you have laying around.
-I used some black spray paint – it was for plastic.
-No one needs to know
+I used some black spray paint – House&Canvas Furniture Paint works as well!

 Then I drilled holes for the screws.
 I measure about an inch and a half from the end.

 Then I drilled massive holes to fit the wall hook.
 Wish I had a drill press for this, but my hand held drill did it’s job eventually.
 You can see where the wood split a bit on the edge of the holes.
 I just sanded it out nice and gave the pieces another coat of paint.